Statistics on Elder Abuse in the US

 "Village Recognizes World Elder Abuse Awareness Day" Laguna Woods Globe, Thursday, July 11, 2013.

-If you are interested in information on retirement planning for yourself or your parents, check out the index articles below.
+If you are interested in information on retirement planning for yourself or your parents, or want to learn about Medicare, Social Security, financial planning, where to retire and more, use the tabs or pull down menu at the top of the page to find links to hundreds of additional articles.
 Each ones contains an introduction and links to a number of articles on that topic.

 Photo of elderly woman courtesy of www.morguefile.com